Whilst vaccination rates are good in Bedford Borough, every vaccination counts in helping to protect us all.

 All children aged 12 to 15 years are being offered their COVID-19 vaccinations.
 Vaccinating children should help to reduce the need for children to have time off school and to reduce the risk of spread of COVID-19 within schools.

 Parents and guardians of 12-15 years old can book vaccinations for their child at local vaccination centres via the National Booking Service.
-There are also drop-in sessions for this age range which can be found via the CCG site.
+There are also drop-in sessions for this age range which can be found via the BLMK site.

 COVID-19 booster vaccine